polterguy/polterguy.github.io/plugins/magic.endpoint/index.md

 The resolver will also rewrite and redirect automatically every URL ending with _".html"_ and remove the file extension parts, in addition to removing _"index"_ at the end afterwards, to avoid duplicated URLs.

+### Dynamic URLs

+If you've got a file called _"default.html"_, and the client is requesting a URL that does not have an associated physical file existing for the absolute path specified - Then your _"default.html"_ file will resolve the specified URL.
+Such a _"default.html"_ file can also optionally have a Hyperlambda code behind file, allowing you to serve dynamic content based upon the URL of the request.
+This allows you to use dynamic URLs, to for instance lookup files from your database and serve back as dynamic content.

+If you want to use dynamic pages, you can retrieve the request URL by invoking the **[request.url]** slot to retrieve the request URL.

 ### Configuring your code behind resolver

 You can also apply a **[.config]** file at the root of you _"/etc/www/"_ folder that partially changes the resolver's behavior.
 To illustrate how to use such a config file, consider the following.